Updated by Fred Dingledy

 Historical Legal Journal Articles - before 1980

 An Index to Legal Periodical Literature indexes articles from Anglo-American legal and general periodicals from 1770 - 1937.
-It is also known as the Jones-Chipman Index to Legal Periodicals.
-An online version of the index covers 1786-1922.
+The William & Mary Law Librar does not have this in print, but it is available online through Hein (W&M only).

 Index to Legal Periodicals also covers Anglo-American law journal articles prior to 1980.
 This series began in 1886, but indexes articles from well before that date.
 For information about ILP in print, see the chart above.

 Index to Periodical Articles Related to Law (see chart above) indexes literature from non-legal sources, beginning with 1958.
-Volumes up to 1979 also include legal periodicals which were not indexed in Index to Legal Periodicals.
+Volumes up to 1979 also include legal periodicals which were not covered in the Index to Legal Periodicals.
+This is available online through Hein (W&M only).

 Non-Legal Journal Articles